karttur/okavango/docs/dem/support/README.md

 Details on the regionalization data are available in the post [Regional topography](https://karttur.github.io/okavango/blog/oka-dem/).

+The regionalization data were manually fixed in July 2019; the fault lines where updated and labels added, the river dataset was not updates but the regional layer was cleaned and the sub-regions joined to multi-polygons.
+Details of the data organizations are available in the post [Okavanga spatial data organization](https://karttur.github.io/okavango/article/oka-datafix/).

 | Layer name                                    | Layer content     |
 |:----------------------------------------------|:------------------|
 | fault-lines_karttur_okaswamps_0_v2001         | Fault lines       |